 Even if you formed an limited liability corporation (LLC) or incorporated, it’s possible to be held liable as the owner of the contracting business.
 Signing a personal guarantee or operating irresponsibly is just a couple of potential problems.
 Speaking with your corporate attorney and licensed insurance agent to review this based on your construction business and the type of work you engage.

 Construction liability will protect against lawsuits, property damage or personal injury to a third party.
 It will pay for legal fees, settlements and judgments subject to the deductible.

 There are several types of liability insurance available to the contractor.
 The first is a general liability policy.
 This is generally the main coverage needed to protect a construction business and its owner(s).
 Some professions may also need to supplement this coverage with a professional liability policy if your business performs design or engineering services.

 Also known as E & O or errors and omissions, this will protect against malpractice and negligence.

-Sitting down with a licensed insurance professional and reviewing the construction liability coverage in place is being responsible to yourself and your business.
-At least annually, discuss project changes, revenues, and keep your insurance professional informed, and your construction liability coverage up to date.
+Speaking with a licensed insurance professional and reviewing the construction liability coverage in place is a responsible business practice.
+Annually discuss any business changes such as increase or decrease of revenues and project changes.
+It is important to keep your insurance professional informed and your construction liability coverage up to date.